Wences91/rossgayler_website/content/home/events.md

 ## Future Events

-I will be attending these events.
+I will be attending these events and presenting at some of them.
 Feel free to organise catching up with me for a chat.

 * [CSCC XVI](https://www.business-school.ed.ac.uk/event/credit-scoring-and-credit-control-xvi)